 Information on OATIS

-First Gas will provide each Shipper with access to OATIS as may be required for any purpose relating to this Code.
+First Gas will provide each Shipper and Interconnected Party with the required permissions they need to access OATIS for any purpose relating to this Code.
+Every party who accesses OATIS shall agree to the terms and conditions of access to and use of OATIS, as set out on OATIS.

-Each Shipper is solely responsible for ensuring it can access OATIS.
-The Shipper agrees to the terms and conditions of access to and use of OATIS, as set out on OATIS.
+Each Shipper is solely responsible for ensuring it has the required information technology to access OATIS.

 First Gas will use OATIS to publish operational and other information required under this Code.
 Schedule Two is a summary of the information, as at the date of this Code, that First Gas will publish on OATIS.
 The Parties acknowledge and agree that:

 Schedule Two is not necessarily an exclusive list of the information First Gas may publish;